MSDS for 1-Bromo-4-Chlorobutane

 First Aid Measures

-Skin Contact: Wash with soap and water for 15 minutes, remove contaminated clothing, call physician for burns or persistent irritation
+Skin Contact: Immediately wash with plenty of soap and water for at least 15 minutes, remove contaminated clothing, seek medical attention if irritation develops

 Fire-Fighting Measures

-Suitable Extinguishing Media: Carbon dioxide, dry chemical, alcohol-resistant foam, do not use direct water jets
+Suitable Extinguishing Media: Dry chemical, carbon dioxide, foam, alcohol-resistant foam; do not use straight water streams due to risk of spreading

 Accidental Release Measures